 We've created a business email use policy for your business.
 It's completely free to download and you can customise it before using it.

-If you would like to include this policy on your own website, you must credit the IT Donut and link back to this original page.
+If you would like to include this policy on your own website, you must credit the Tech Donut and link back to this original page.